Last updated on November 1st, 2018

 A lot can be told about South America and specifically Peru, but one thing is for sure, it is among the most beautiful countries in the world.
 With beautiful coastlines that span thousands of miles and an awesome weather for tourism, there is nowhere else you would wish to spend your vacation.
-With these facts about Peru, let us explore more about Peru
+With these facts about Peru, let us explore more about it.

 45 Interesting facts about Peru

-#1.
-For someone who loves ocean surfing, you will be impressed to learn that Peru is the best surfing location in the world.
+1. For someone who loves ocean surfing, you will be impressed to learn that Peru is one of the best surfing locations in the world.
 With a 1.5 mile long tidal wave that you can surf, be sure to hit its coastlines and surf the wave.

-#3.
-And what about the oldest university in the Americas?
+3. And what about the oldest university in the Americas?
 Yes, The National University of San Marcos, which was founded in the year 1551, is the oldest university in the Americas.
 It is also known as the “Dean University of the Americas”.

 Flag of Peru